-To truly experience bowfishing in all its glory, many Captains recommend opting for a nightly excursion.
-While daytime trips average around 50 shots per ‘angler’, that number can as much as double once it goes dark.
+To experience bowfishing in all its glory, many captains recommend opting for a nightly excursion.
+While daytime trips average around 50 shots per ‘angler’, that number can as much as double once it gets dark.

 Want to know more about the thrills of Tampa Bay fishing?
 Let us know in the comments below!